 You will see these channels on the blade palm situated near the bearing mechanism (7).
 Inserted into a 5mm diameter hole you will find a pan head screw, which is fastened into the blade using an Allen key.
 The retaining cap (1) facilitates a grease exit hole sealed with a pan head socket screw and this also needs to be removed when greasing.
-O-rings are fitted to these greasing channel screws.
+O-rings are fitted to these grease channel screws.

-Always use good quality waterproof grease as supplied by your Autoprop distributor.
+Always use good quality Lithium waterproof grease as supplied by your Autoprop distributor.
+We recommend SKF LGWA 2/A4

-A special grease nipple is supplied with your Autoprop that fits into the greasing channel.
+A special grease nozzle is supplied with your Autoprop, which fits into the greasing channel.
 This nipple will attach to a hose type grease gun.